 The Right of Appearance is not an investigative process or an

-opportunity to provide oral evidence and the Review Officer will
+opportunity to provide oral evidence.
+The Review Officer will not

-not take a statement from you or make judgments of credit.
-It is an
+take a statement from you make judgments of credit or provide you

-submission you wish to make clear it may be beneficial to also
+particular issue or submission you wish to make clear it may be

-provide this in writing, for the Review Officer's later
+beneficial to also provide this in writing, for the Review

 When making first contact with you the Review Officer will ask

 whether you wish to exercise your right of appearance.
 At this time